fbpx

 Lemay Forest to Stand Tall

 On Monday, April 14th, 2025, Premier Wab Kinew announced the Province of Manitoba’s plans to expropriate the Lemay Forest and conserve it as a provincial park.
 Located in St. Norbert, the roughly 18-hectare property is currently owned by the Tochal Development Group, who resumed deforesting it to make way for a proposed assisted living facility.
-The fate of the forest has been a contentious issue with protesters blocking access to preserve what is a sensitive natural and culture heritage area, likely containing mass graves from the Asile Ritchot cemetery.
+The fate of the forest has been a contentious issue with protesters blocking access to preserve what is a sensitive natural and cultural heritage area, likely containing mass graves from the Asile Ritchot Cemetery.
 Although the Province of Manitoba has not made any official filings to expropriate the property, Premier Kinew expressed hope that the announcement would be the first steps towards a peaceful resolution.
 Heritage Winnipeg is pleased to see the Province of Manitoba taking action to be a good steward of our community’s history, giving it the protection and recognition it deserves.

 Conflict at the Lemay Forest was heightened in 2024 when the developer started cutting down trees on the property.
 The community protested the destruction of the old-growth riparian forest, which is sacred to the Indigenous people, witnessed the Red River Resistance, the location of the historic Asile Ritchot cemetery, and home to threatened pileated woodpecker nesting sites.
 Heritage Winnipeg, along with the Manitoba Historical Society and the Manitoba Archaeological Society, called for an immediate halt of any action in the Lemay Forest; environmental and archaeological impact assessments done by Manitoba Government officials; complete compliance with Manitoba’s heritage, cemetery, and preservation laws; and longer-term measures to be put in place to ensure the long-term protection and conservation of the forest.
 A private prosecution filed in January 2025 by Louise May, a member of the Coalition to Save Lemay Forest, alleged the Tochal Development Group was breaching the Manitoba Cemeteries Act, and paused the clear cutting.
 At the same time the Province of Manitoba was exploring ways to serve the public interest and protect the land, including purchasing the property.